 Master of Science in Marketing Management

-Marketing management is a less common, but often valuable option for student professionals who desire a unique program that covers marketing-specific competencies and administrative techniques.
-The intended aim for this program is to prepare students for leadership positions in the marketing field.
+A master’s in marketing management is a less common, but often valuable, option for professionals who desire a unique program that covers marketing-specific competencies and administrative techniques.
+The goal of this program is to prepare students for leadership positions in the marketing field.
 To this end, their coursework exposes them to the following interrelated business skills:

 - Marketing research